joolstorrentecalo/gitlab-foss/doc/user/duo_workflow/index.md

 and uses AI to walk you through an implementation plan.

 For the first release, there is only one supported Workflow: write or update code to fix a broken pipeline on a merge request.
-You can do this from VS Code or by running a cURL command.

 ## Prerequisites